Shalini Kantayya

 Shalini Kantayya is an American filmmaker and environmental activist based in Brooklyn, New York, whose films explore human rights at the intersection of water, food, and renewable energy.
 Kantayya is best known for her debut feature documentary, Catching the Sun.

 Early life and education

-Born to Indian parents with a mother who emigrated to the United States, Kantayya was born and raised in Hartford, Connecticut.
+Born to Indian parents with a mother who immigrated to the United States, Kantayya was born and raised in Hartford, Connecticut.
 She received a BA in Media Studies and International Human Rights from Hampshire College in Massachusetts, and an MFA in Film Direction from the City College of New York.

 Career

-Kantayya finished in the top 10 out of 12,000 filmmakers on Fox’s On the Lot, a reality television talent show by Steven Spielberg, Mark Burnett and David Goffin.
+Kantayya finished in the top 10 out of 12,000 filmmakers on Fox’s On the Lot, a reality television talent show by Steven Spielberg and Mark Burnett.

 She founded the production company 7th Empire Media in 2011.

 Filmography

 A Drop of Life

 Set in the near future, A DROP OF LIFE is the story of two women, a village teacher in rural India and an African American corporate executive, whose disparate lives intersect when they are both confronted with lack of access to clean drinking water.Kantayya's sci-fi film about the world water crisis, A Drop of Life, was broadcast on national television in the U.S. and India.
 The film was used by the African Water Network as a tool to organize for water rights in 40 villages across Africa.